tpbarron/mentee_networks/backup_logs/logs/README.md

 42: new mentor benchmark with only 1 hidden layer 5x5 convs
 43: new mentor benchmark with only 1 hidden layer 3x3 convs

+44 - 89: Some random runs trying to debug